noblesaleka/cassandra/README.md

 - Different values for environment variables/Heroku Configuration varibales were set
 - Created requiremnent.txt and procfile in order to host on Heroku  platform
 - Deployed to Heroku server for final project viewing
+- This project was deployed to GitHub.
+It can be accessed via this link: [https://github.com/noblesaleka/cassandra/settings]
+- This project was deployed to Heroku.
+It can be accessed via this link: [https://cassandra-django-milestone.herokuapp.com/]

 ## Credits
 I would like to credit numerous cites for inspiration in ux design as I could